Frequently Asked Questions

 At the beginning of the hackathon, various project ideas and challenges will be presented.
 You can work on the project idea that inspires you most.

-Participation in the Hackdays is free of charge – thanks to the generous support of our sponsors and partners.
-We provide food (including breakfast), electricity, internet, and basic workspace infrastructure during the event.
+Participation in Hackdays is free of charge, thanks to the generous support of our sponsors and partners.
+We provide all the essentials—including meals (starting with breakfast), electricity, high-speed internet, and workspace infrastructure.

 No, that’s not necessary either.
 It is important that you contribute to the success of your chosen project and discuss with your team when and where you work.